inab/openVRE/install/README.md

 ```
 sudo a2enmod rewrite
-systemctl restart apache2
+sudo systemctl restart apache2
 ```

 ### Prepare directory structure

-Define where VRE user's data and other data is to be stored, for instance, in `/data` .
-Copy the directory structure there, and give apache/nginx user permissions to it:
+Define where VRE user's data and other data is to be stored, for example, in `/home/user/data` .
+Copy the directory structure there, and give Apache2 user permissions to it:

 ```
+mkdir data
-cp -r install/data/* /data/
+cp -r openvre/install/data/* data/
-chown -R  www-data:www-data /data/
+sudo chown -R  www-data:www-data data/
 ```

 For some visualizers, direct access to this data is required.
 So, if you latter plan to install one of these visualizers (e.g. NGL), add theses soft links: